EasyCorp/EasyAdminBundle/Resources/doc/3-customizing-first-backend.md

             class: AppBundle\Entity\Order
 ```

-Customize the Actions Displayed for Each Entity
+Customize the Actions Displayed for each Entity
 -----------------------------------------------

 The backend provides six different actions for each entity: ``delete``,
 ``edit``, ``list``, ``new``, ``search`` and ``show``.
 The ``list`` action is
-mandatory for all entities, but the rest of actions can be disabled.
-Use the
+mandatory for all entities, but the rest of the actions can be disabled.
+Use
-global ``actions`` option to set the actions available in your backend:
+the global ``actions`` option to set the available actions in your backend:

 ```yaml
 # app/config/config.yml